ArwaAshawy/Arwa-Web-Shop/README.md

 ```

 ## About the application
 Arwa-Webshop has been created to help people do theier shopping in easy and interactive way.
 Due to time and manpower constraints, the application serves only a functional front-end with very basic back-end.
-The imagea are taken from Mango.com.
+The images are taken from Mango.com.
 I do not intend to profit from this project and it has been created for educational purposes only.

 ## Structure